-That's because an ESOP offers business-building tax advantages while employees earn ownership stakes in the company to build their own retirement wealth.
+An employee stock ownership plan (ESOP) is a uniquely powerful employer-sponsored qualified benefit plan.
+It offers business-building tax advantages while employees earn ownership stakes in the company to build their own retirement wealth.

-- How an ESOP distribution works
+- How an ESOP Distribution Works

-- How ESOP distributions are taxed
+- How ESOP Distributions are Taxed

-ESOP Distribution: Definition & Payout Rules
+ESOP Distribution: Definition and Payout Rules

-What is an ESOP Distribution?
+What is an ESOP distribution?

 - Retirement (at or after age 59-½)